IBM/personal-wealth-portfolio-mgt-bot/README.md

 **Note** There are a few more steps you need to complete before you can run the application.

-Before you start the configuration process:

-Clone the `personal-wealth-portfoli-mgt-bot` code locally.
+Before you start the configuration process, clone the `personal-wealth-portfoli-mgt-bot` code locally.
 In a terminal window, run:

   `$ git clone https://github.com/IBM/personal-wealth-portfolio-mgt-bot.git`